Showing 1 - 1 OF 1

 If you want someone else to be able to get medical or dental information on you or your family while you are moving, you need to complete a DD Form 2870, "Authorization for Disclosure of Medical or Dental Information."

-A 62 chair dental clinic is available and dental care is currently offered for active duty only.
+Dental Clinic is available and dental care is currently offered for active-duty only.

 Local Community Information